elifesciences/tech-team/adr/0006-supported-node-and-npm-versions.md

 ## Consequences

-New projects should use the latest 8.x line, subject to any project-specific constraints.
+New projects should use the latest release in the 8.x line at the time they are started, subject to any project-specific constraints.

 Existing projects should be upgraded to use the 8.x line before April 2018, when Active LTS for the 6.x line ends.